Jon1969Edwards/ThisHubbaRepo/README.md

 Android mobile application using the Google Maps API, Picasso, OkHttp, and ActionBarSherlock.
 Our backend is a python API using mongoDB with mongoengine.
 If you're interested in working on the iOS version of HubbaHubba email me at robsmall@umich.edu and pull the iOS code to get started!

+// To mention that is getting fixed
+- Messages about logging in (easier to log in)
+- Add spot without being logged in taking you to the end
+- Login issues (please report)

 // TODO For Beta Release:
 - Comment out Delete Endpoint
 - Rider field not working